samhoice/django_restaurant/readme.md

 `d.title`

+## Running ORM commands from a script

+You can use the Object Relational Mapper (ORM) from a management command or a standalone script.
+For management commands see:

+`./management/commmands/custom_command.py`

+for the simplest possible command and

+`./management/commmands/orm_playground.py`

+for an example of importing your data.
+For a standalone python script see:

+`./standalone_script.py`

 ## An API endpoint

 As an example I created an API endpoint using Django JsonResponse.
 It's in views dishview, and is wired into the urls.py